OWASP/www-project-secure-headers/.github/pull_request_template.md

 labels: "enhancement"
 assignees: "righettod"
 ---
-> 💬 Describe the changes performed by the PR
+> 💬 Describe the changes performed by the PR.

 ...